 This list answers the questions, "Which celebrities have died from cirrhosis?" and "Which famous people died due to cirrhosis?"These notable cirrhosis deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has cirrhosis as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Billie Holiday was an American jazz singer and songwriter.
-Nicknamed "Lady Day" by her friend and musical partner Lester Young, Holiday had a seminal influence on jazz and pop singing.
-Her vocal style, strongly inspired by jazz instrumentalists, pioneered a new way of manipulating phrasing and tempo. ...more on Wikipedia
+- Photo: The Library of Congress / FlickrEleanora Fagan (April 7, 1915 – July 17, 1959), better known as Billie Holiday, was an American jazz singer with a career spanning nearly thirty years.
+Nicknamed "Lady Day" by her friend and music partner Lester Young, Holiday had a seminal influence on jazz music and pop singing.
+Her vocal style, strongly inspired by jazz instrumentalists, pioneered a new way of manipulating phrasing and tempo.
+She was known for her vocal delivery and improvisational skills.After a turbulent childhood, Holiday began singing in nightclubs in Harlem, where she was heard by the producer John Hammond, who commended her voice.
+She signed a recording contract with Brunswick in 1935.
+Collaborations with Teddy... more